A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 11
+Very interesting riddle!
+It was one of these days that while reading part one, you might already guess what part two will be asking you.
+After solving quickly the first half of the day, I figured out that the only way to tackle the next one would have been caching some data.
+I only had too little time to spend to figure out on my own how.
+Unfortunately today is one of those days.
+I had to look up how to implement correctly the memoization and only then I understood that I could have written it myself.
+Only the divide-et-impera approach didn't occur to me.
+On the other hand I now know a new Rust crate, namely `cached`, that can be used almost in the same way as `@cache` and `@lru_cache` decorators in Python, which I was already familiar with.
+Ok!

 # Day 10
 After yesterday debacle my morale was very low.
 Today has been a breath of fresh air!
 I revamped my maze-walking skills from previous AoC, and I managed to